-In a tarpon fight the reel is your winch, it must be smooth in both directions and have the torque to wear the fish out.
+In a tarpon fight the reel is your winch, it must be smooth in both directions and have the drag/durability to wear the fish out.
 The more backing the better, but being that you’ll most likely be fighting the fish from a boat in relatively shallow water you don’t need to go crazy with backing.
-185-200 yards of #30 is usually sufficient.
-By “quick” we mean your line retrieval rate per rotation.
-The larger the arbor the more efficiently you’ll be able to pick up line and minimize slack as you run down the fish.
+200 yards of #30 is usually sufficient.
+Smooth drags are crucial in fighting tarpon for the surges they make.
+Bulletproof reels that can handle large amounts of torque without having flex in the frame/spool are necessary.

 The fly line you want to be throwing is based on two things, the situation, and your abilities/style.
 Weight forward, floating, with a tropical core and coating is your situational foundation for most oceanside and Keys backcountry tarpon fishing.
 Color and taper design should be tailored to your preference.

 Clear lines and clear tip lines have become very popular for the stealth factor.
 Most modern tarpon lines are designed to be loaded and shot quickly, even in wind.
-The Cortland Liquid Crystal in the tarpon taper (sizes WF10F-WF12F) has a short front-loaded taper, the AirFlo clear tip has a longer head which is very heavy up front to load effortlessly.
+The Cortland Liquid Crystal tarpon has a short front-loaded taper.

 Whether you’re making leaders or getting them pre-tapered/pre-made, have a surplus of leaders and tippet material readily available.
 Especially fluorocarbon bite tippet material in a range of sizes.
 You’ll run through it very quickly, either from changing flies, changing sizes to get the bite, or hopefully from fish chaffing it up.